May Featured Artists – Lynne Lockhart & Kirk McBride

-What could be more appropriate for November and the start of our 23rd year than bringing back the very talented three generations of the Beauchamp and Engberg family.
+What could be more appropriate for the end of 2025 than continuing the exhibit of the very talented three generations of the Beauchamp and Engberg family.
 In 2006 Lois Engberg and her mother, Barbara Beauchamp, had their first show together.
 In 2013 when Lois’s daughter, Kathryn Engberg (Katie to many), was a student at the Grand Central Atelier in Manhattan, she exhibited with her grandmother and mother.
 In 2017 after Katie graduated, she again exhibited with her mother.
 In 2023 after Kathryn returned to Salisbury, and Barbara was back in her studio, they joined Lois in another three-generation show.
 Once again, these talented artists will show a mix of landscapes and florals by Lois and Barbara and figures Kathryn paints from live models.
 The common element in all of their paintings is their ability to paint from life – landscapes, garden florals or human figures.
 This is sure to be a show of beautiful paintings.
 Follow Lois and Kathryn on Instagram.
 We will show their work on our Facebook page.
-The opening reception and wine tasting will be Friday, November 14 from 5 until 8.

 Lois Engberg